 As Zulu Corp project manager, he once again had a winning plan where each of his teammates would sell 20 cartons of Tetmosol soap.
 The same strategy worked in the make-your-own-drink-and-sell-at-a-mall challenge, making Zulu win even when they sold out early and couldn't get to mix more cocktails.
 The secret to this strategy is that it inspires members to work hard because in case of loss it’s the poor salesman that gets fired.

-as trying out his negotiation skills among the business shrewd Igbos.
+There Deox was trying out his negotiation skills among the business shrewd Igbos.
 His persuasive prowess as a lawyer came in handy and he managed to close quite some deals.
 If Deox was a soccer coach leading his team in the Champions League final, he would have been Sir Alex Ferguson while Isaac would have been Avram Grant.

 When a customer retracted his Zulu contract and took it to Matrix because he had been told the promotion was going for six months instead of two, Deox's sarcasm was the best: "Matrix will have a 'good' day in the boardroom tomorrow," he declared.
 I was still relishing that line made more beautiful because Deox knew he would win when naïve Tunde spoilt my fun saying, "I'll take out Deox and Blessing in the boardroom…"